MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 - The Azure Data Lake Storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).
 The data must be stored in a hierarchical folder format that defines the root folder and has subfolders for each entity.
 The subfolders can have full data or incremental data folders.

 - To authenticate with an Azure service principal, make sure it's configured in your tenant.
+The subscriptions must be in the same tenant.
 For more information, see [Connect to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).

 - The Azure Data Lake Storage you want to connect and ingest data from has to be in the same Azure region as the Dynamics 365 Customer Insights environment.
 Connections to a Common Data Model folder from a data lake in a different Azure region is not supported.
 To know the Azure region of the environment, go to **Admin** > **System** > **About** in Customer Insights.